 I posted it as a Reply to the “Russia Releases Lions” image to demonstrate how easy it is to mimic legitimate news.
 And then I went too far.

 I suggested to the person who had posted the Lions photo that it would be all too easy to fill his Facebook feed with fake news that could be very disturbing and create real havoc.
-That image was taken down by the group’s Admins shortly after, but the “Russians Release Lions” post remains.
-So apparently nobody learned anything from my admittedly annoying reprimand.
+That image was taken down by the group’s Admins shortly after, and the “Russians Release Lions” post was also taken down shortly after.
+So apparently somebody learned something from my admittedly annoying reprimand.

 False Ibuprofen Rumor